Q1. The EdTech Sector is crucial for the future of our children and Europe, and what could Europe do to foster the EdTech sector?

 It is certainly still the case that our overworked teachers love products that save them time, but the real value from technology comes from its ability to help students and adults learn more and learn faster.
 Whilst students are usually not the direct buyer of education technology, governments and corporations are becoming increasingly aware that technology can accelerate learning.
 For that reason, in 2019 the European EdTech Alliance was formed, which aims to work collaboratively to increase crossborder cooperation and innovation in education in Europe to reach better quality, more holistic and accessible education for all.

-How do you imagine the future of Education for your own children in Europe?
+Q5.
+You just have a new born baby, and how do you imagine the future of Education for your own children in Europe?

 I have a newborn baby that teaches me much about life and the world every day.
 For her, I would wish the same as to all the children today: that your birthplace does not dictate the quality of education the child will get and their career prospects for the future.